adamengst/hytek-import/README.md

 # Webscorer to HyTek Importer
 Contains a script that can import Webscorer race seed results to a format parsable by HyTek.
 The script does no error checking and its output should be transparent to the input.
 Any errors should come from HyTek.
+(GitHub link)[https://github.com/adamengst/hytek-import].

 ## Usage
 ```